 How Child Custody Decisions Are Made

-In any situation where child custody rights are at issue, a number of key questions are raised.
-If you're going through a divorce, you'll want to know whether your child will live primarily with you, and if not, whether will you'll be able to make important decisions as to how your child will be raised.
+There are several important issues whenever child custody rights are determined.
+If you're going through a divorce, you'll want to know whether your child will live primarily with you, and if not, whether you'll be able to make important decisions as to how your child will be raised.
 If you're a close relative or family friend of a child who is not your own, you may be wondering if getting custody of that child is even a possibility.

 Divorce and Child Custody Decisions

-If you're a parent considering divorce, or if you are already involved in the process, you are probably wondering how child custody and visitation issues are resolved in a divorce.
-In general, like all aspects of a divorce -- including property division, child support, financial division, and spousal support (alimony) -- child custody and visitation will either be decided by agreement between the divorcing couple (usually with the help of attorneys and mediators) or by the court.
+If you're a parent considering divorce, or if you are already involved in the process, you are probably wondering how child custody and visitation issues are resolved.
+In general, child custody and visitation will either be decided by agreement between the divorcing couple (usually with the help of attorneys and mediators) or by the court.

 More specifically, custody and visitation decisions typically are resolved in one of two main ways in a divorce:

-- Parents reach an agreement on child custody and visitation, as a result of informal settlement negotiations (usually with the help of attorneys) or out-of-court alternative dispute resolution proceedings like mediation or "collaborative law" (usually with the help of attorneys).
+- The parents reach an agreement on child custody and visitation, as a result of informal settlement negotiations (usually with the help of attorneys) or out-of-court alternative dispute resolution proceedings like mediation or "collaborative law" (usually with the help of attorneys).

-- Court makes a decision on child custody and visitation (usually a family court judge).
+- The court makes a decision on child custody and visitation (usually a family court judge).

 Unmarried Parents and Child Custody Decisions